sukesh-ak/ESP32-TUX/README.md

 3. SETTINGS (with WI-FI provisioning, brightness, theme, portrait/landscape)
 4. OTA (Over-the-air update and device info)

-_Remember this is a template so make it your own for your needs._
+_Remember this is a template so make it your own as per your needs._

 ![As of 2022-12-11](assets/1.home.png)
 ![As of 2022-12-11](assets/2.app.png)